chaseskelton/containersworkshop/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This allows you to deploy the workshop environment.
-When complete, you should have a fully configured Development workstation in their own vNet and Resource group.
+When complete, you should have a fully configured Development workstation in it's own vNet and Resource group.

 ## Prerequisites